SAP-archive/cloud-sample-spaceflight-java/-exercises-/02-Deploy/README.md

 4. Now that the HDI container has been created, we can look into it.
 Right-click again on the `db` folder and select `Open HDI container`.

 <p align="center"><img width="640" src="res/pic104.png" alt="Open HDI container"> </p>

+5. When asked whether to add any database, simply click `No`, as the database connection will be added automatically in this case.

 <p align="center"><img width="480" src="res/pic105.png" alt="Database Explorer message"> </p>

-5. TBD: Selecting the right database

 6. Click on the `Tables` icon on the left, select the table 'TECHED_FLIGHT_TRIP_BOOKINGS` and you'll be presented at the right, with the schema definition.